jdoleary/Spellmasons/docs/TasksCurrent.md

+# for v1.7
+- Super long spells make the game over modal cover quit button get covered by the spell bar
+- Self kill with sacrifice cause HotThunder to come back to life
+- "heal" saying "Stackable" is confusing (https://discord.com/channels/1032294536640200766/1032294537235812404/1073613840794779741) but casting from the hotbar works (queuing spells denied).
+- copy: connect card: allys -> allies
+- Super long stacks of rend takes too long
+## validate v1.7
+- EULA
 # For v1.6
+- Dash then burst doesn't work as expected,
+  - i think movement spells that affect the caster should update the casterInitialPosition in the effectState (which is only meant to protect against walking movement)
+    - but what about arrows
+- Triage tasks for Charles
+---
 - add spells cast IDs to end turn and have the server query back to the client for the spell if it hasn’t recorded that it’s executed that spell message id  before executing the end turn
 - i18n: "The knowledge in these scrolls"...
 - bug: Displace can clip you into a wall if your location is really close to a wall
 - bug: ally finishes the level for you, you don't get existing scrolls
-- bug: Pickup text is weird on scrolls that are restored from desync
-- if you end your turn while a bloat is still animating, it syncs and then the units keep moving with their velocity, make bloat awaited
+- **important** if you end your turn while a bloat is still animating, it syncs and then the units keep moving with their velocity, make bloat's explosion awaited
 - possible desync when ally npc (ghost archer) killed last enemy npc after triggering AI battle when an enemy killed me
 - bug: glop position desync after getting out of water on it's turn
-- UI bug: conserve appears to not work until you move your mouse (or after mana vampire hits you) because the mana bar doesn't refresh after it triggers until you move mouse
 - bug: self cast a bunch of slow then split then went through portal and slow persisted
   - bug: People still experiencing split not being cleared after going trhough portals
 - position desync in singleplayer after casting purify on myself and moving around
-- fortify doesn't reduce damage with shield
 - bug: deathmason red portals don't get cleaned up if you die
-- balance: debilitate should not stack exponentially
 ---
 - is `Cannot cast, caster does not exist` a source of desyncs?
 - Spellmasons thoughts: is the server dropping messages?
 Could the message queue be getting dropped when a client in a different game sends and init game state message.